itay-grudev/encryption/README.md

   Configuration
   -------------
   For symmetric encryption / decryption you need to set an encryption key.
 The rest of the settings are optional.
 Here is a list of all of them:
   `Encryption.key` - Your encryption key
   `Encryption.iv # Optional` - Encryption initialization vector.
-Defaults to the charecter `"\0"`
+Defaults to the charecter `"\0"`  _(Optional)_
   `Encryption.cipher # Optional` - Your encryption algorithm.
-Defaults to `aes-256-cbc`
+Defaults to `aes-256-cbc` _(Optional)_
   Run `openssl list-cipher-commands` in the terminal to list all installed ciphers or call `OpenSSL::Cipher.ciphers` in _Ruby_, which will return an array, containing all available algorithms.

-  You can optionally configure both a global instance and a custom instance with a __block__:
+  You can optionally configure both a global instance and a custom instance with a _block_:
   ```ruby
 Encryption.config do |config|
   config.key = "don't look at me!"